wp-plugins/avchat-3/readme.txt

 The AVChat3 Flash Video Chat plugin for WordPress is licensed under GPL v2.
 See the full text of the GPL v2 license in license.txt.

 == Installation ==
-For this plugin to work, you first need to buy/download the latest version of Audio-Video Chat software from <a href='http://avchat.net/buy-now' title=”Buy AVChat”>here</a>
+***For this plugin to work, you first need to buyor get a trial of the AVChat Video Chat software from <a href='http://avchat.net/buy-now' title='Buy AVChat'>here</a>.
+This plugin takes care of the integration with Wordpress of the AVChat, but does not contain the actual video chat software.
-After that, follow these steps:
+After you obtain the AVChat archive from our site, follow these steps:

 1. Connect to your web site hosting account using FTP
 2. Upload the avchat3 folder (from avchat-3.zip) to your ***/wp-content/plugins*** folder